jackdarlison/personal-website-v2/README.md

 # Personal Website

-A simple website for hosting blog posts
+A simple website for hosting blog posts.
+This project has been depreciated and will no longer be updated.

 ## Environment Variables